tedd/ShortUrl/README.md

 # ShortUrl
-ASP.Net Core implementation of an URL shortener.
+ASP.Net Core C¤ implementation of an URL shortener much like "tinyurl.com", "bitl.y", "goo.gl", "ow.ly", etc...

 ## Version 1
 This is version 1.
 It only has a WebAPI and no webpage.
 It comes with near 100% unit test coverage.

-Processing time per forward is low.
-Difficult to measure exactly,
+If is fast, responds within a few milliseconds.

 ## Config